jonkchan/SQL-Practice/Assessment.md

 2. Query the names of all Suppliers that are located in either the USA, UK, or Canada

-3. Query all Employees with the letter "a" in either their First or Last Name (be careful for case sensitivity) and sort by LastName in ascending order
+3. Query all Employees who's first name starts with an A and sort by LastName then FirstName in ascending order

 ## Calculated Fields